Estimated reading time: 14 minutes

 However, I’ll briefly recommend a few of my favorite programs.

 First, Skylum’s Luminar is inexpensive, it’s powerful, and it’s very beginner-friendly.
 I think it’s the absolute best post-processing option for beginners, and it’ll allow you to quickly get started editing your photos.

-Another option is Adobe Lightroom Classic, which you can grab as part of an Adobe CC subscription.
+Another option is Adobe Lightroom Classic or Lightroom, which you can grab as part of an Adobe CC subscription.

 Lightroom is great for photo organization, and the editor is very powerful.
 But the learning curve goes slightly beyond that of Luminar.

 If you’re looking to just do some basic edits and you never plan to go beyond that, then Luminar is a good buy.

 However, if you want to dive into editing headfirst and you eventually plan to learn Photoshop (which is the higher-level companion software to Lightroom), then start with Lightroom.

 It’ll ensure you have a good RAW editing foundation, plus it integrates with Photoshop for a smoother workflow.